AdityaMayukhSom/dinoscale/README.md

 ## Getting Started

-To get started with DinoSpace, you need to download and include "server.hpp" inside the file containing main function.
-Once you have included dinospace, you can use the following code snippet to create a basic server:
+To get started with DinoScale, you need to download and include "server.hpp" inside the file containing main function.
+Once you have included DinoScale, you can use the following code snippet to create a basic server:

 ```cpp
 DinoScale::DinoScale ds = DinoScale::DinoScale();